 Beth Bechdol is Ice Miller's director of agribusiness strategies and is responsible for coordinating and managing the Firm's agricultural law team and services.
-She also provides leadership to the Agribusiness Council of Indiana serving as its president.
+She serves as the president and CEO of AgriNovus Indiana, and served as president of the Agribusiness Council of Indiana from July 2010 through January 2017.

 Beth was the former deputy director of the Indiana State Department of Agriculture (ISDA).
 As the deputy director of the first-ever ISDA, she had an integral role in establishing the agency and crafting the strategic plan for Indiana agriculture put forward by Governor Mitch Daniels.
 She was directly involved in ISDA’s international trade and investment activities, participating in Governor Daniels’ four trade missions and coordinating Lt.
 Governor Becky Skillman’s two agricultural trade missions.

 Her dedication to public service in agriculture and her extensive trade and farm policy experience extends beyond this role in Indiana to Washington, D.C. where she served in key roles at the U.S. Department of Agriculture and on the Senate Agriculture Committee under Indiana Senator Richard G. Lugar.

 Beth began her career working with large agribusiness companies in the Washington office of Sparks Companies, Inc. (now Informa Economics), one of the nation’s leading agricultural consulting firms.
 As a vice president in the firm, she assisted clients in understanding critical agricultural issues such as biotechnology, changing farm structure, global trade, federal farm policy, risk management tools, among other major trends.

 Beth received her bachelor's degree from Georgetown University in international law and international affairs.
 She completed her master's degree at Purdue University in agricultural economics.
 She was raised on a corn and soybean farm in Auburn, Indiana.